thomasbjorndahl/BoxOfTools/README.md

 How to use "dbping.exe"

 Parameters:

--c = The connection - example: -c "dbserver" or -c dbserver\instanvce -p = Pause after execution
+- -c : The connection, example: -c "dbserver" or -c dbserver\instanvce
+- -p : Pause after execution
--r = Number of times to repeat on non connection
+- -r : Number of times to repeat on non connection
--d = Database.
+- -d : Database.
 (Initial catalog)
--? = Show HELP page
+- -? : Show HELP page